Haj Qasem (missile)

-Martyr Haj Qasem (موشک بالستیک شهید حاج قاسم) is an Iranian ballistic missile which was unveiled in August 2020.
-It is named after the Iranian Islamic Revolutionary Guard Corps commander Qasem Soleimani, who was assassinated by the US in January 2020.
+Martyr Haj Qasem (sometimes Qassem) (موشک بالستیک شهید حاج قاسم) is an Iranian ballistic missile developed as part of the country's missile program.
+It was unveiled in August 2020, and is named after the Iranian Islamic Revolutionary Guard Corps commander Qasem Soleimani who was assassinated by the US in January 2020.

 Haj-Qasem's range is 1400 km with a warhead weighing 500 kg.
 Alongside the unveiling of the "Haj-Qasem (Soleimani) missile", Iran unveiled a naval cruise missile, the Abu Mahdi.

 On May 4, 2025 Iranian Defense Minister Brig.
 Gen. Aziz Nasirzadeh unveiled the Qassem Bassir as an improved variant of Iran’s Haj Qassem series on Iranian state television.
 The missile is a medium-range ballistic missile (MRBM) with a solid-fueled, two-stage system.
 Iranian officials state the Qassem Bassir has a range of about 1200 km, and features enhanced guidance and countermeasure resistance.
 Iran claims the Qassem Bassir missile can penetrate advanced missile defenses, and can strike selected targets (e.g. runways, aircraft hangars) with "pinpoint" accuracy without GPS, though western analysts have cast doubt on these claims which are likely tinted with internal propaganda.

+The Haj Qassem was developed from Iran's Zolfaghar missile.

+Haj Qasem missiles are believed to undergo final assembly in the Kuh-e Barjamali site, which is part of Iran's Khojir Aerospace Complex southeast of Tehran.
+The site was bombed by the US on 7 March 2026.

+On 18 July 2026, Iranian state media reported that Haj Qassem missiles had been fired at some Persian Gulf states and Jordan.